John Thanos: Capture

 On September 4, Thanos was spotted driving north by Salisbury police.
 He matched the description of a person wanted in a recent armed robbery.
 The police pulled him over and Thanos stopped his vehicle.
 As police approached him, Thanos began shooting at them, causing the officers to return fire.
 No one was hit during the shootout and Thanos drove away.
 He abandoned his vehicle near some woods and fled on foot towards a highway.
 He then flagged down a passing motorist and forced his way into the car, taking the motorist hostage and threatening him with a gun.
-The motorist obeyed Thanos's demands and drove him out of the state.
+The motorist obeyed Thanos' demands and drove him out of the state.
 The pair headed into Delaware where a Smyrna police officer spotted them.

 The officer followed the car into a parking lot and police surrounded the vehicle.
 The motorist then fled from the car on foot and Thanos began shooting at the police.
 Three officers returned fire at Thanos and a shootout erupted in the parking lot.
 Thanos then surrendered after he emptied his gun.
 No one was injured in the shootout but several vehicles were hit during the exchange of gunfire.
 On September 5, Delaware police turned over Thanos to Maryland State Police.